Yaz

 Yaz contains other ingredients besides hormones, one of which is lactose; do check you are not allergic to any of its ingredients before taking Yaz.

-Yaz should not be taken by pregnant women and is not usually recommended to breastfeeding mothers.
+Yaz should not be taken by pregnant women.

 Yaz is also not suitable for smokers over the age of 35, as it could increase the risk of a blood clot or thrombosis, like other combined oral contraceptive pills.